Megasware128/dainty-shared/shared-configuration.md

 | `"orange"`         | Base color as hex for orange scale           |
 | `"purple"`         | Base color as hex for purple scale           |

 With a provided base color a scale of 40 shades is built.
 The color will be converted to LCh and its hue and chroma (saturation) are used while the lightness is calculated.
-For the blue-grays scale the exact lightness is used for the darkest shade.
-For the remaining an algorithm decides what lightness to use.
+For the blue-gray scale, the lightness of the provided color is used for the darkest shade.

 ## Presets

 Presets are configuration files that can be used in addition to `configuration.json`.
 They are intended for turning Dainty into another color theme.
-Presets, if present, are located in the `presets` directory for each application and can be activated by adding `-p <name>` or `--preset <name>` to `yarn build`:
+Presets are located in the `presets` directory for each application and can be activated by adding `-p <preset>` or `--preset <preset>` to `yarn build`:

     yarn build -p dainty-remix